 Nominating Committee — The committee that prepares a slate of qualified members to replace vacant officer and trustee positions on the Board of Trustees and the Nominating Committee.
-Eligible Members will vote on the slate at the Annual Congregational meeting normally in May.
+Eligible Members will vote on the slate at the Annual Congregational meeting, which is usually held in May.

 One Room Schoolhouse — There is much value in multi-age classrooms!
 Roughly once per month, depending upon events or our learning goals, children will attend One-Room School House during RE (religious education) class time.
 We may host guest speakers, prepare for an upcoming service, or organize a community outreach project.

 OOS — Order of Service, the bulletin that describes the worship service — handed to you by a greeter as you enter the Sunday worship service.